a-texier/IPEO-project-2022/README.md

 pixels based on their RGB values.

 ## Setup
+First, download the model and the dataset which contains 12’262 image and labels tiles collected by swisstopo in the Dents du Midi area.
+Place the *ipeo_data.zip* and the *model_opti* files at the root level of the directory (same folder as *evaluation.ipynb*).

+--> link of the model and dataset: [Google drive link](https://drive.google.com/drive/folders/1sQJo2g4o0YW3KZgzkQ4aUWjjkqJG3Jpn?usp=sharing)

-First, make sure to have the 3.9 version of Python installed as pytorch does not support more recent versions.
+Before the next part, make sure to have the 3.9 version of Python installed as pytorch does not support more recent versions.

 Then, run the following commands:
 ```